Steven Isserlis Cello

-Acclaimed worldwide for his profound musicianship and technical mastery, British cellist Steven Isserlis enjoys a distinguished career as a soloist, chamber musician, educator, author and broadcaster.
+Acclaimed worldwide for his profound musicianship and technical mastery, British cellist Steven Isserlis enjoys a unique and distinguished career as a soloist, chamber musician, educator, author and broadcaster.

-Writing and playing for children is another major interest.
-Steven Isserlis’ books for children about the lives of the great composers – Why Beethoven Threw the Stew and its sequel, Why Handel Waggled his Wig – are published by Faber and Faber, and have been translated into multiple languages.
-His latest book, incorporating and updating Schumann’s famous Advice for Young Musicians, is to be published by Faber and Faber in August 2016.
-He has also written the text for three musical stories for children - Little Red Violin, Goldiepegs and the Three Cellos and Cindercella - with music by Oscar-winning composer Anne Dudley; these are published by Universal Edition in Vienna.
+Writing and playing for children is another major enthusiasm.
+He has written the text for three musical stories for children – Little Red Violin, Goldiepegs and the Three Cellos, and Cindercella – with music by Oscar-winning composer Anne Dudley (Universal Edition).
+Steven Isserlis’ books for children about the lives of the great composers – Why Beethoven Threw the Stew and its sequel, Why Handel Waggled his Wig – have been translated into multiple languages.
+His latest book, a commentary on Schumann’s famous Advice for Young Musicians, was published by Faber and Faber in September 2016.
 He has also given many concerts for children, for several years presenting a regular series at the 92nd Street Y in New York.

 His diverse interests are reflected in an extensive and award-winning discography.
 His recording of the complete Solo Cello Suites by J.S.
-Bach for Hyperion met with the highest critical acclaim, and was Gramophone’s Instrumental Album of the Year and Critic’s Choice at the Classic BRITS.
-Other recent releases include the Elgar and Walton concertos, alongside works by Gustav and Imogen Holst, with the Philharmonia Orchestra and Paavo Järvi; Prokofiev and Shostakovich concertos with the Frankfurt Radio Symphony and Paavo Järvi; Dvořák Cello Concertos with the Mahler Chamber Orchestra and Daniel Harding; the complete works for cello by Beethoven with Robert Levin on fortepiano, selected for the Deutsche Schallplatten-Preis; and recitals discs with Richard Egarr, Stephen Hough, Thomas Adès and (for BIS) a Grammy-nominated album of sonatas by Martinů with Olli Mustonen.
-In September, Sony Classical will release a Brahms album including the Double Concerto with Joshua Bell and the Academy of St Martin in the Fields, and – as director and soloist – concertos by Haydn and C.P.E.
+Bach met with the highest critical acclaim, and was Gramophone’s Instrumental Album of the Year and Critics’ Choice at the Classic BRIT Awards.
+Other recent releases include the Elgar and Walton concertos, alongside works by Gustav and Imogen Holst, with the Philharmonia Orchestra and Paavo Järvi; Prokofiev and Shostakovich concertos with the Frankfurt Radio Symphony, also under Paavo Järvi; Dvořák’s Cello Concertos with the Mahler Chamber Orchestra and Daniel Harding; the complete recording of Beethoven’s works for cello and piano together with Robert Levin (nominated for the Preis der deutschen Schallplattenkritik); recital discs with Richard Egarr, Stephen Hough, Thomas Adès, and with Olli Mustonen; a Brahms album with Joshua Bell and the Academy of St Martin in the Fields, and – as director and soloist – concertos by Haydn and C.P.E.
 Bach, with the Deutsche Kammerphilharmonie Bremen.
 The CD The cello in wartime was released in 2017.
 This First World War-inspired disc with Connie Shih includes works performed on a travel cello – now known as the Trench Cello – played in the trenches by WWI soldier Harold Triggs.

-The recipient of many awards, Steven Isserlis’s honours include a CBE in recognition of his services to music and the Schumann Prize of the City of Zwickau, the Piatigorsky Prize in the USA, the Glashütte Original Music Festival Award in Dresden, the Wigmore Hall Gold Medal, and the Walter Willson Cobbett Medal for Services to Chamber Music.
+The recipient of many awards, Steven Isserlis’ honours include a CBE in recognition of his services to music, the Schumann Prize of the City of Zwickau, the Piatigorsky Prize in the USA, the Glashütte Original Music Festival Award in Dresden, the Wigmore Hall Gold Medal, and the Walter Willson Cobbett Medal for Services to Chamber Music.
 He is also one of only two living cellists featured in Gramophone’s Hall of Fame.

 He gives most of his concerts on the Marquis de Corberon (Nelsova) Stradivarius of 1726, kindly loaned to him by the Royal Academy of Music.

-For more information please visit Steven Isserlis’s website: www.stevenisserlis.com
+For more information please visit Steven Isserlis’ website: www.stevenisserlis.com

 July 2018.
 (6.694 characters incl. spaces) Use of any previously dated biographies is not authorised.
 Please contact Kirchner Musikmanagement if you wish to edit this biography in any way.